a2n-off/bouteillerAlan/README.md

 </p>

 ### 💬 About me
-I'm very passionated about programation and beer; i'm also interrested about design, color, and UI/UX composition.
+I'm very passionated about programation, beer and coffee; i'm also interrested about design, color, and UI/UX composition.

 I sometimes do pixel art, logos or design.
 Most of the time for fun.